-40 Alternative Assessments for LearningBy Charity Preston
+40 Alternative Assessments of Student LearningBy Charity Preston

 Many teachers shy away from alternative assessments because they take extra time and effort to create and to grade.
 On the other hand, once the assessment guidelines and grading rubric are created, it can be filed away and used year after year.
 Here are 40 alternative assessment ideas to get you started!